shubhankar30/Smart-Museum-Design/README.md

 # Smart-Museum-Design:

-This paper explores the possibility of using the Wi-Fi and Bluetooth signal strength to determine indoor location of the user.
+This project explores the possibility of using the Wi-Fi and Bluetooth signal strength to determine indoor location of the user.
 In this project, an indoor localization technique is proposed for a scenario of a museum environment.
-Moreover after estimating the position, context based information will be provided to the user.
+Moreover, after estimating the position, context based information is provided to the user.

 Publication Link: http://ijcsn.org/IJCSN-2016/5-2/Smart-Museum-Design-Based-on-Indoor-Localization.pdf